foundry-vtt-community/wiki.js/setup/hosting/always-free-oracle.md

 >Note that it may take a few moments for the Cost Analysis to generate. {.is-info}

 <a id="G6" href="#G6">G6.</a> Once it has finished generating, review the Cost Details.
-You should see a completely empty chart and a table with only zeroes, indicating no costs incured at any point in the projected future.
+You should see a completely empty chart and a table with only zeroes, indicating no costs incured at any point including in the projected future.

 ![Cost Analysis Chart](/images/oracle/cost-analysis-2.webp)